mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 2022 was a hard year &mdash; certainly my hardest since going off on my own.
 I wasn't miserable, but I can't say I _loved_ it.

-The biggest stressor was the constant feeling that the floor was about to fall out from under us.
-We were always racing to locate a component or complete a manufacture before we ran out of our existing stock.

-In scaling up, we hit lots of new manufacturing issues we'd never experienced before, and fixing them was often complicated and expensive.
+The global chip shortage meant we could never manufacture a batch of products the same way twice.
+There was always some missing component or manufacturing issue, so we were constantly racing to fix issues and adapt our processes before we ran out of stock.
 We got through it, and there were only a handful of days that I had to mark any product as sold out, but it was stressful.

 That said, there were certainly many things to appreciate about the year.
 I had a relatively small amount of time for writing and software development, but I'm proud of what I produced.
 Expanding the TinyPilot organization and figuring out how teams work together grew my skills as a manager.
 It's been gratifying to see the team grow in their roles and expand their skills as the company evolves.